squer-solutions/cc-ws-2024/exercises/exercise1/README.md

 ```

 The command will fetch the images for the kafka broker and schema registry and creates a container for each of them,
-they are running in interactice mode, you could see all the logs on the terminal for each service, as soon as you quite
+they are running in interactive mode, you could see all the logs on the terminal for each service, as soon as you quite
 terminal or hit `Ctrl + C` those containers will stop.

 To clean up resources, run